Duck NC Town Vacation Information and History

 Where to Shop

 Vacationers choose to stay in Duck instead of another Outer Banks town for many reasons, one of which is the town’s fantastic options for shopping.
-A far cry from your typical chain retail establishments find elsewhere around the nation, locals compare Duck’s shopping scene as the Outer Banks’ “Rodeo Drive.”
-However unlike Beverly Hills, visitors can enjoy an array of quirky art galleries, specialty clothing stores, and mom and pop restaurants abound while touring the town on foot.
+A far cry from your typical chain retail establishments found elsewhere around the nation; locals compare Duck’s shopping scene to the Outer Banks’ “Rodeo Drive.”
+However, unlike Beverly Hills, visitors can enjoy an array of quirky art galleries, specialty clothing stores, and mom-and-pop restaurants abound while touring the town on foot.

-Most every shop in Duck is locally-owned by a longtime Outer Banks local and you’ll feel good about helping to support the local economy (while getting your fix of retail therapy).
+A longtime Outer Banks locally owns almost every shop in Duck, and you’ll feel good about helping to support the local economy (while getting your fix of retail therapy).

-The shops in Duck are clustered into a half-mile strip and once you find a place to park, you and your group can enjoy hours of unique shopping and dining options.
-There is a paved path alongside N.C.
-12 that keeps travel by foot safe for pedestrians.
-If your vacation rental home is close enough to downtown Duck, a bicycle is a preferred method (if of course, it’s not raining).
+The shops in Duck are clustered into a half-mile strip, and once you find a place to park, you and your group can enjoy hours of unique shopping and dining options.
+A paved path alongside N.C.
+12 keeps travel by foot safe for pedestrians.
+However, if your vacation rental home is close enough to downtown Duck, a bicycle is a preferred method (if, of course, it’s not raining).

-There are a plethora of spots to park your eco-friendly form of transportation and you’ll be able to get a bit of a workout and eliminate the worry of finding a parking spot.
-If you didn’t strap your family’s group of bikes to the back of your car, you can always rent a bicycle from Atlantic Rentals or several other local businesses.
+There are many spots to park your eco-friendly form of transportation, and you’ll be able to get a bit of a workout and eliminate the worry of finding a parking spot.
+But, of course, if you didn’t strap your family’s group of bikes to the back of your car, you can always rent a bicycle from Atlantic Rentals or several other local businesses.

 No matter your age, personal style, or whatnot, you’re sure to enjoy the terrific shopping options available in the quaint town of Duck.

-Tip: Rainy days, as well as summer weekends, are typically the most crowded days for shopping in Duck.
+Tip: Rainy days and summer weekends are typically the most crowded days for shopping in Duck.